 - Framing: Do you view the glass half-empty or half-full?
 As it turns out, the answer might not be entirely up to you.
 Framing — or the context in which a situation is presented to you — can significantly impact your impression of an opportunity.
-Framing a situation positively can make it more appealing and impact one’s interest and risk acceptance.
+If a situation is framed in a positive manner, it can make you more interested and risk tolerant.
 Make sure you are not avoiding risks — or unnecessarily attracting risks — just because of how the deal was presented to you.
 Also look to see that your initial reaction to the deal is purely based on the quality of the deal, not quality of presentation.
 A helpful trick might be to present the opportunity to another member of your firm as objectively as possible.

 Later in the Deal: